Panel Discussion: API Security in DevSecOps. Register Now

 Burp Suite was as popular then as it is now, but I don’t believe that much progress was made in the last 10 years to make it more suitable for automation.
 It’s still very much a UI-based workbench for security engineers working as individual contributors.

 I’ve tried to fix it then by creating a command line tool written in Ruby and integrated with Burp through extensions.
-An idea was to use a Ci/CD regression test that was run before each release as a payload generator hooked up to a Burp’s proxy.
+An idea was to use a CI/CD regression test that was run before each release as a payload generator hooked up to a Burp’s proxy.
 We implemented the same approach with OWASP ZAP to improve the fidelity of our findings.

 The advantage of that approach was that it could be easily integrated with the pre-release regression test and with a Treatfix security dashboard that was used for triaging findings and pushing them to PD’s Jira if they were valid.